jjvanzon/Circular-Language-Spec-Plans/3. Done/2008-10 01 Scatter Symbol Language Documentation Content Project Summary.md

 Goal
 ----

-Scattering around the content from the original Symbol Language documentation over the articles of the Circle Language documentation in its new form.
+Scattering around the content from the original *Symbol Language* documentation over the articles of the *Circle Language* documentation in its newer form.

-The original Symbol Language documentation was last worked on in 2004 and was of 367 pages of content.
+The original *Symbol Language* documentation was last worked on in 2004 and was of 367 pages of content.

-Each piece of text in the original Symbol Language documentation was placed into the development version of an article inside the newer documentation.
+Each piece of text in the original *Symbol Language* documentation was placed into the development version of an article inside the newer documentation.

 Date & Time
 -----------

 October 3, 2008 – October 13, 2008
-11 days
+__11__ days
-16 hours of work
+__16__ hours of work

 Project Notes